 “Sweetest Love I Do Not Go” analysis shows that it is from the collection of “Love Poems” of John Donne.
 In this poem, he is addressing to his wife Anne Moore.
-The theme of the Poem is parting; therefore, the poet consoles her wife.
+The theme of the Poem is parting; therefore, the poet consoles his wife.
 Poet was departing for Europe in 1611.
-This poem is an expression of those feelings, which he experienced while going away from his wife.
+This poem is an expression of those feelings, which he has experienced when he wen away from his wife.
 Donne was gravely in love with her.
 It seems that she is unable to differentiate between parting and death.
-Death is also a kind of parting from near and dear ones; therefore, this situation is also not different from death.
-However, the poet consoles her wife while saying that she should not become tearful and should face this situation.
+Death is also a kind of parting from near and dear ones; therefore, the situation of departing is also not different from death.
+However, the poet consoles his wife while saying that she should not become tearful and should face this situation.
 Click to read the actual poem on

 Stanza-I Analysis of “Sweetest Love I Do Not Go”: